Wirtz-Lab/MJH_Particle_Aggregation_Tracking/raacampbell-shadedErrorBar-0dc4de5/raacampbell-shadedErrorBar-0dc4de5/README.md

+# This script was created by Rob Campbell at "raacampbell"
+# Following GNU Lesser General Public License v3.0

 # shadedErrorBar

 `shadedErrorBar` is a MATLAB function that creates a continuous shaded error region around a line rather than discrete bars.